cap-js/docs/guides/data-privacy/pdm.md

 As an additional step, you have to create flat projections on the additional business data, like transactional data.

-In our model, we have `Orders` and `OrderItems`, which are connected via a [composition](https://github.com/SAP-samples/cloud-cap-samples/blob/gdpr/orders/db/schema.cds).
-Since SAP Personal Data Manager needs flattened out structures, we define a helper view `OrderItemView` to flatten this out.
+In our model, we have `Incidents` and `Conversations`, which are connected via a [composition](https://github.com/SAP-samples/cloud-cap-samples/blob/gdpr/orders/db/schema.cds).
+Since SAP Personal Data Manager needs flattened out structures, we define a helper view `IncidentConversationView` to flatten this out.

 We have to then add data privacy-specific annotations to this new view as well.
-The `OrderItemView` as transactional data is marked as `Other`.
+The `IncidentConversationView` as transactional data is marked as `Other`.
 In addition, it is important to tag the correct field, which defines the corresponding data subject, in our case that is `customer_ID @PersonalData.FieldSemantics: 'DataSubjectID';`